bitquery/graphql-docs/docs/query-features/aliases.md

 # Aliases

-An alias is a short, descriptive name for a metric.
-It can be used to make metric names more readable and easier to understand.
-Aliases are typically used in conjunction with tags to identify specific metrics.
-Bitquery APIs support aliases.
+GraphQL aliases let you rename any response field to a custom key, making API output clearer and avoiding key collisions when the same field appears in multiple contexts.
+Bitquery APIs fully support aliases on all fields, dimensions, and metrics.

 You can give an alias to any field in the response by writing